Racing legend Michael Andretti is taking a spin on Wall Street - KTVZ

 The Andretti Acquistion Co, a special purpose acquisition company, or SPAC, raised $200 million in its initial public offering Thursday.
 Shares were up slightly from their IPO price of $10 in early trading.
 The stock trades under the ticker symbol of WNNR.U.

 The Andretti name is legendary in the world of auto racing.
-Michael’s father, Mario, was both a legandary IndyCar champ in America and a Formula 1 winner.
+Michael’s father, Mario, was both an IndyCar champ in America and a Formula 1 winner.
 Michael’s son Marco now races as well and several other members of the Andretti family have been successful drivers.

-CNN Business spoke with Andretti, co-CEO of Andretti Acquisition and head of the Andretti Autosport racing team, as well as his fellow co-CEO, Bill Sandbrook, former CEO of US Concrete, and chief financial officer, Matt Brown, about what’s next for Andretti Acquisition.
+CNN Business spoke with Andretti, co-CEO of Andretti Acquisition and head of the Andretti Autosport racing team, as well as his fellow co-CEO, Bill Sandbrook, former CEO of US Concrete, which is now owned by Vulcan Materials, and chief financial officer, Matt Brown, about what’s next for Andretti Acquisition.

 Brown said that Andretti Acquisition is looking at deals throughout the automotive landscape, including electric vehicles and autonomous cars.